 Click on Listen to mute/activate the audio.
 Users must select the suitable transmission mode under Streaming > Audio to enable this function.

 NOTE!
 Both Talk and Listen functions are only available for user accounts that have been granted this privilege by the administrator.
-Please refer to Security: Add user > Talk/Listen for further details.
+Please see the Talk/Listen section in System > Security > Add User, p.
+39 for further details.

 Snapshot 🙆